 - doesn’t go away after a few weeks

 - continues to grow

 - is accompanied by a fever, night sweats, and unexplained weight loss

 Lymphoma is a type of cancer that starts in the lymphocytes, which are your white blood cells.
 Swollen lymph nodes are often the first sign of lymphoma.
-However, according to the American Cancer Society, swollen lymph nodes are much more likely to be a sign of infection than of lymphoma.
+However, according to the

 Other symptoms of lymphoma include:

 Most of the time, a lump on the back of the neck is harmless.
 However, it’s important to follow up with your doctor right away if you notice: